 Terese (Terri) Gulstad

 - Years as MVEC member: 19

 - Occupation, education, community involvement and hobbies:

 - After 19 years, I retired from the Scott County Community Development Agency (CDA) in August 2018 as their Finance Director.
 Upon retiring, the Executive Director encouraged me to apply for the position of CDA Commissioner and sit on the board.
-County Commissioner Tom Wolf appointed me to the position and my five-year term began in January 2019.
+Scott County commissioners appointed me to the position and my five-year term began in January 2019.
 It’s been a great fit and so enjoyable.

 - Since graduating with a BA in Accounting from the College of St. Benedict, I have had a variety of accounting jobs in many different capacities and industries.

 - During the past year, I have completed several assignments through Robert Half Accountemps.
 I have enjoyed learning about various new industries and new technology, as well as meeting great people along the way.

 - Having more free time, I have rekindled my love of books and playing the piano, In the past year, I have also been lucky enough to have traveled quite often with family and friends, domestically and abroad.

 - Goal as a Director: To learn as much as possible about electric cooperatives and utilize my financial accounting background to contribute positively to the mission of the MVEC and work collaboratively with the other directors and the CEO.

 - Terese Gulstad Campaign Contributions Report